 4. A Simple Tie-in With Production

-The real coupe with cloud-based the computerized maintenance management system is the tie-in with production data through IoT technology.
+The real coupe with a cloud-based computerized maintenance management system is the tie-in with production data through IoT technology.

 Using PLCs and wireless connected sensors, you can easily collect data around: